-- Lessons about unconditional love and the importance of democracy
+1. Unconditional love and the importance of democracy

 Creon, the new ruler of Thebes, decides to punish Polyneices for his rebellion, posthumously.
 How is that even possible, you might ask?
 Well, according to Greek tradition, the deceased should be honored to vouchsafe his passage to the other world.

 I was born to join in love, not hate – that is my nature.
 A city which belongs to just one man is no true city.
 There’s nothing in the world so demoralizing as money.

 Sure, most of the characters are dead by the end of the play, and Antigone hangs herself.
 It is a tragedy, what did you expect?
 But, still – this piece will make you question your own courage and moral integrity when it comes to doing the right thing.

 2. A lesson about coping with being surrounded by idiots

 How many times have you felt crazy because nobody seemed to value what you had to say, even though you knew you were right?
 Crushed by the power of the majority, you had nothing else to do but watch as doom approached.

 That is the pain of not being listened to.
 Sounds familiar?
 That’s exactly how Cassandra felt, from the tragedy Agamemnon by Aeschylus.
 Allegedly, Apollo fell in love with Cassandra.